mwaylabs/Reboard-Proxy/README.md

     node mcaplight.js

 Additionally, we integrate a git submodule with pre-built Node.js binaries.
 There is a runner script located in ./bin which chooses the right binary for you.
-To run mCAP Light this way, you need to enter the following comman:
+To run Reboard-Proxy this way, you need to enter the following comman:

     ./bin/mcaprunner.sh